AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 properties
 (CRDT, WAL, logical clocks).
 But for latent message passing, we don't have such luxury(yet).
-And that why we have to invent a new terminology to describe it as a design pattern fusing hardcoded human source code and probabilistic states.
+And that is why we have to invent a new terminology to describe it as a design pattern fusing hardcoded human source code and probabilistic states.
 By intuition, the mathematical tools to formalize latent message passing should be fields like information theory, category theory, and algebraic topology.
 And these fields are often co-related or even co-inviting concepts and methods with programming language theory and compiler.
-So the original author(Shenghang) choose to leave the formalization of latent message passing as future work and accept the software design pattern level description and calling it a paradigm is sufficient for now (if you are an expert in studying "monoid" or "functors", please reach out to the original author(Shenghang) for collaboration.)
+So the original author(Shenghang) chose to leave the formalization of latent message passing as future work and accept the software design pattern level description and calling it a paradigm is sufficient for now (if you are an expert in studying "monoid" or "functors", please reach out to the original author(Shenghang) for collaboration.)

 This is also an empirical signal to suggest it is possible to define what is intelligence in a math-solid way, but the learning can be of various forms as long as it could produce IDR.

-## Object-transfer duality of latent message passing
+### Object-transfer duality of latent message passing

 ## revisiting existing AI paradigms and models from the theory's perspective